By Dr Tom York, dad-of-one, NHS-registered and private GP for GPDQ, the UK’s first doctor-on-demand app

 5. Take control of the baby bag

 The time will come when you want to start venturing outside as a new family.
 You can be in charge of stocking the baby bag with clothes, wipes, nappies and anything your partner might need to breastfeed in public such as a cushion, a sheet for privacy and a spare maternity top.
-Going through the bag to restock and putting dirty clothing in the wash will help you stay on top of things and be ready for the next trip out.
+Going through the bag to restock and putting dirty clothes in the wash will help you stay on top of things and be ready for the next trip out.

 GP’s Top 3 Tips for Breastfeeding